jacklule/DataViz-Syllabus/WeeklySchedule/day4.md

   - Next: we will study the spreadsheet at the heart of the Timeline and most data visualizations.
 The [Timeline spreadsheet](https://drive.google.com/a/lehigh.edu/previewtemplate?id=1pHBvXN7nmGkiG8uQSUB82eNlnL8xHu6kydzH_-eguHQ&mode=public#) is based in Google Drive.
   - You will need to be signed up at Google Drive.
 The timeline is quite specific in its structure.
 Here is a [discussion of the spreadsheet](https://timeline.knightlab.com/docs/using-spreadsheets.html).
   - **Create your own timeline**
   - We will use links to photos and add our own brief text to complete the [4-step TimelineJS tutorial](https://timeline.knightlab.com/index.html#make), including the Optional Settings in Step 3.
 We will want to pay attention to photo credits.
-Our timeline will be about opening night of the 2016 Olympics in Rio.
+Our timeline will be about opening night of the 2016 Olympics in Rio, August 5, 8 p.m.
   - **Step 1** Fill in the spreadsheet with information from links below.
     - [Rio 2016](https://1.bp.blogspot.com/-gpgFkYiFS0k/V2PgaYiIIWI/AAAAAAAAAGg/iP_5APptn2Yoy-irza5E4unZTHJSPIg9QCLcB/s1600/Rio%2B2016%2BOlympics%2BOpening%2BCeremony.jpeg).
 Text to state that 2016 Summer Olympics were held in Rio de Janeiro, Brazil.
+Date this August 1.
     - [Concern that Rio would be ready](https://i.ytimg.com/vi/9qPPxnOlrlo/maxresdefault.jpg).
 Text focuses on some of the concerns.
+Date this August 2.
     - [Athletes march in](http://wpmedia.news.nationalpost.com/2016/08/rio_olympics_opening_ceremony-12.jpg).
 Text states that the Games started on time, with the familiar parade of nations.
+Date this August 5, 8 p.m.
     - [Rio opening ceremony](http://images.indianexpress.com/2016/08/maracana-main.jpg).
 Text states the opening ceremony was a celebration of Brazilian history and culture.
+Date this August 5, 10 p.m.
     - [2016 takes its place in history](https://www.youtube.com/watch?v=uiKFYHwQKaE).
 Text states that the 2016 opening ceremony thus took its place in the long history of Olympic ceremonies.
+Date this August 6.
   - **Step 2** says: Under File, click Publish to the Web.
 Click grey Embed.
 Asked "Are You Sure," press ok.
       - NOTE: The following has changed as of 21 November 2016!
       - Close the 'Publish to the web' window.
 It no longer works.
 Instead, copy the URL for your Timeline from the browser's address bar.